gb-it/codejam-cap-nodejs/exercises/04/readme.md

 => cds deploy
 ```

+Note: You only have to specify the details of the deployment (`--to sqlite:bookshop.db`) once, and you did this in the previous exercise; the details are conveniently saved in `package.json` for subsequent deployments such as this one.

-This time you should see an extra message:
+During deployment this time you should see an extra message:

 ```
 > initializing from csv files at ./db/csv...